 Esperanza is from Mexico.
+She has 2 children.
 She needs a loan of $275 to buy clothes for women and children.

 Mrs. Esperanza is from “El sabinal” a community in Michoacan.
 She is 50 years old and studied just 3 years in primary school.
 She started working when she was very young, her first work was being a maid in Tuxpan Michoacan.
 She is asking for a loan to invest in clothes for women and children.
 She will buy the clothes in Zitacuaro City and then she will sell them in the communities close to her community.

 Mrs. Esperanza is married to Mr. Mariano, he is a farmer and they have 2 children: Ruben is 23 years old and Jessica is 18 years old, both work and help at her parents with household expenses.

 She said: “thanks to God we don’t have problems like illness, my husband and I have a peaceful life because our children are older and they help us with household expenses”.

 The goal for her business is buy more clothes and eventually buy clothes for men and will continue with this business and eventaully have 2 businesses.
 She would like to buy a mill.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

 Crecencio Morales is a mountainous community that is home to an indigenous population of approximately 8,000.
 Elder members of the population still speak the Mazahua indigenous languages and weave traditional clothing.